Connectome Inspired Neural Network

 Touch Detection Algorithm :

-Overlap axon of neuron i i i j j j
+Overlap axon of neuron i i i with dendrites of neuron j j j

 If axon and dendrite are close (< 2 ΞΌm), potential synapse